oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

 and **oracle.security.client.connect_string1**.

-- The provider first retrieves the default credentials (oracle.security.client.default_username and oracle.security.client.default_password).
-If the default credentials are not found, it looks for indexed connection strings (e.g., oracle.security.client.connect_string1, oracle.security.client.username1, oracle.security.client.password1).
+- The provider retrieves credentials based on the following logic: If connectionStringIndex is not specified, it first attempts to retrieve the default credentials (`oracle.security.client.default_username` and `oracle.security.client.default_password`).
+If default credentials are not found, it checks for a single set of credentials associated with a connection string.
-If multiple connection strings are found, an error is thrown.
+If exactly one connection string is found, it uses the associated credentials.
+However, if multiple connection strings are found, an error is thrown, prompting you to specify a `connectionStringIndex`.
+If `connectionStringIndex` is specified, the provider attempts to retrieve the credentials associated with the specified connection string index (e.g., **oracle.security.client.username{idx}**, **oracle.security.client.password{idx}**, **oracle.security.client.connect_string{idx}**).
+If credentials for the specified index are not found, an error is thrown indicating that no connection string was found with that index.

 In addition to the set of [common parameters](#common-parameters-for-resource-providers), this provider also supports the parameters listed below.